tomharvey/pwinty3-rb/README.md

 ])
 ```

-On completion there will be a list of `Pwinty3::Image` objects associated with `order.images`
+On completion there will be a list of `Pwinty::Image` objects associated with `order.images`

 ### Submit, Cancel or Hold an order